 This article describes the first work of twenty-five bought in a lot of Sundry Drawings and Watercolours, offered at Anderson & Garland Ltd, Newcastle upon Tyne, 21 March 2-17, lot 46 as Various Artists (British 19th Century) Sundry drawings and watercolours, mainly topographical and floral studies, including a grisaille “South Gate Lynn, Norfolk”, bearing the signature J.S.
 Cotman, various sizes, all unframed in a folio.

 The drawing by Cotman was obviously the eye-catcher in the lot for me.
 The low estimate (£200-300) rather suggests that the auctioneers doubted its authenticity, despite the signature and date.
 Or perhaps it is simply that Cotman’s monochrome works are completely out of tune with contemporary taste.
-Cotman was too subtle even for his own times: In the contemporary clamour for attention he simply fails to register.
+Cotman was too subtle even for his own times: In the contemporary clamour for attention he sometimes fails even to register.

 This a small/medium pencil and sepia wash drawing showing a medieval gatehouse from the side, facing right where it commands a bridge over a stream.
 The right-facing wall is in full sun, whilst the side wall is in shade.
 A path winds from the left into the foreground along the stream bank, where a smartly dressed figure sits enjoying the sunshine Birds wheel in the sky in the left distance, whilst a trails of a shower drift by above.